top of page

 ABOUT ME

-Please reach out if you have any questions or are interested in potentially collaborating!
+Please reach out if you have any questions or are interested in potential collaboration!

 Sky Button assessing the portable Citizen Science eDNA machine by Smith Root